Terms and conditions

 The top 20 finishers in the PGA Professional Championship earn a ticket to the PGA Championship.
 Hopefully, Lagergren and the rest of the Philadelphia Section PGA contingent scheduled to compete at Barton Creek will still get that opportunity.

 Frank Fitzpatrick of The Philadelphia Inquirer found some hardy players last week teeing it up at a couple of the courses in a busy corridor of public golf in upper Montgomery County.
-Some were playing one player to a cart at places like Landis Creek, Gilbertsville, Raven’s Claw and Buena Vista.
+Some were playing one player to a cart at places like Landis Creek, Gilbertsville, Raven’s Claw and Bella Vista.

 So, even with social distancing you can still play the game.
 Not sure how long the carts will last, but it wouldn’t hurt to sling the Sunday bag over your shoulder and walk.
 The 19th hole, however, is closed.